mohitkhedkar/College/2 Year/2015 Pattern/CGL/README.md

 ## Group A

 ### Assignment-1 :
-- [ ] Write C++/Java program to draw line using DDA and Bresenham‘s algorithm.
+- [x] Write C++/Java program to draw line using DDA and Bresenham‘s algorithm.
 Inherit pixel class and Use function overloading.

 ### Assignment-2 :
-- [ ] Write C++/Java program to draw circle using Bresenham‘s algorithm.
+- [x] Write C++/Java program to draw circle using Bresenham‘s algorithm.
 Inherit pixel class.

 ### Assignment-3 :
 - [ ] Write C++/Java program to draw 2-D object and perform following basic transformations.
-a) Scaling
+1. Scaling
-b) Translation
+2. Translation
-c) Rotation
+3. Rotation
     Use operator overloading

 ### Assignment-4 :
 - [ ] Write C++/Java program to fill polygon using scan line algorithm.
 Use mouse interfacing to draw polygon.

 ### Assignment-5 :
 - [ ] A  Mandelbrot  Set  is  a  set  of  complex  number  z  that  does  not  diverge  under  the transformation xn+1 - x^2n |z with x0 -0 .Where,  both  x  and  z  represent  the  complex numbers.
-Write C++/Java program to a).
-Plot the  Mandelbrot set for the threshold |x|= 2.
+Write C++/Java program to
+ 1. Plot the  Mandelbrot set for the threshold |x|= 2.
- b)  Plot Julia set choosing z ≠ 0.
+ 2. Plot Julia set choosing z ≠ 0.
 Use 254 colors for plotting in both cases.

 ### Assignment-6 :
 - [ ] Write C++/Java program to draw the polygons by using the mouse.
 Choose colors by clicking on the designed color pane.
 Use window port to draw.
 Use DDA algorithm for line drawing.